webforj/webforj-documentation/docs/styling/getting_started.md

 :::

-## Control Theme and Expanse
+## Component Theme and Expanse

-Many core DWCJ controls come packaged with various Themes and Expanses for easy styling.
-More about the specific control Themes and Expanses can be found in the [DWCJ Components](/docs/category/components) section.
+Many core DWCJ components come packaged with various Themes and Expanses for easy styling.
+More about the specific component Themes and Expanses can be found in the [DWCJ Components](/docs/category/components) section.